 The STDC board are confident that whilst there could be a lack of investors wishing to locate on site, this does not have a high likelihood.
-Discussions with various parties have progressed during the year.

 Opportunities

 The whole masterplan is an opportunity to enhance the local area.
 The creation of high quality jobs in industries which are resilient to future change should create an increase in economic activity locally and further afield.